Peter-Juhasz/blob-snapshots/README.md

 # HTTP Client Blob Snapshot

+This concept saves responses of remote HTTP service calls to a still remote, but closer and cheaper Blob Storage for caching purposes.

 ## Introduction
 A few example use cases:
  - bring remote data closer to a local storage to reduce latency